alreich/abstract_algebra/docs/10_groups_etc.rst

     e

-If only one argument is given to the binary operation, then that argument is simply returned; unless it is not a valid element of the algebra, in which case an exception is raised.
+If only one argument is given to an algebra’s binary operation, ``op``, then that argument is simply returned; unless it is not a valid element of the algebra, in which case an exception is raised.

 .. code:: ipython3